Skip to main content

 Authorization Support (ATO / ATC)

+System Security Plans (SSP) maintained for both enclaves; Plan of Action and Milestones (POA&M) actively managed (GCC High enclave); ATO evidence packages (GCC High enclave) available.
 Authority to Operate and Authority to Connect preparation support.
 Security control selection (NIST SP 800-53), tailoring rationale documented, and control implementation evidence maintained for direct review.

 Continuous Monitoring